I love keeping pet mice and sharing care information with other rodent parents online.

 Pet stores like to confuse mouse owners.
 Nearly every store I've visited has a little card or plaque that says, "Mice are social animals and get depressed without other mice."

 However, every time I've tried to buy two mice—especially male mice—the pet store worker will tell me, "If you get two, they'll fight."
 Advice like this makes it hard to make the right decision for your would-be pets.

 While it seems contradictory, however, both of these statements are true.
 Mice will fight, but they like the company of other mice.
-They have instinctual issues to resolve--mostly male mice, and for the rest of the article I will discuss male mice unless otherwise noted--and that can lead to fighting and sometimes bloodshed.
-For more information about this, you can read my hub at http://jplaj.hubpages.com/hub/alphamouse, but I'm sure some of you need to integrate separate mice into the same cage.
-I can't provide an all-encompassing guide to do that, but I can relate what I did to integrate my mouse, Hannibal, with two new friends, Sasuke and Gaara.
+They have instinctual issues to resolve—mostly male mice, and for the rest of the article I will discuss male mice unless otherwise noted—and that can lead to fighting and sometimes bloodshed.

 Therefore, I recommend introducing mice before they've all matured, or after they've all grown completely.
 Introducing animals at mixed stages of development might not help in the long run.

-But you may find that you can't do that.
-Pet stores usually sell children and adolescent mice exclusively.
+However, you may find that you're unable to get mature mice.
+Pet stores usually sell child and adolescent mice exclusively.
 We could have waited until Gaara and Sasuke had matured, but we didn't quite have the experience to know better.

-Either way, here are some techniques we tried, and I'll note how effective we suspect it was.
-To start, this is a list of things you need.
+Here are some techniques we tried, and I'll note how effective we suspect it was.
+To start, this is a list of things you need:

 - At least one cage for every mouse, even if you only have small travel cages